 Problems curated by Y Combinator's partners—validated ideas for founders to tackle.
 These aren't random suggestions; they're opportunities backed by deep market insight and funding appetite.

-Latest problems from YC's Fall 2025 batch
+Problems from YC's Fall 2025 batch

 The AI revolution requires massive physical infrastructure—data centers, semiconductor fabs, power plants.
 We need 500,000 more electricians, HVAC technicians, and welders by 2030.
 Build AI training programs that compress years of apprenticeship into months.